Meat withdrawal is what can happen when you stop eating meat, although it varies from person to person.

 When you’ve depended on something for most (if not all) of your life, and suddenly take it away, there are going to be consequences.

-In the case of meat withdrawal, there are both potential benefits and side effects from suddenly going off meat.
+In the case of meat withdrawal, there are both potential benefits and negative side effects from suddenly going off meat.

 I’ll give you an overview of both the good and the bad in this post.

 Negative Side Effects of Not Eating Meat

 In the long run, there are no negative side effects of not eating meat, as long as you take a vegan vitamin B12 supplement.

 B12 is the only nutrient in meat that isn’t commonly found in plants (unless you eat algae or dirty produce).